 To capture the incoming video streaming from IP cameras we are using Kurento GE through the Kurento Media Server (KMS).
 The KMS is based on Media Elements (ME) and Media Pipelines.
 The former consists of modules that perform a specific action on a media stream receiving or sending media from other elements, the latter is a chain of media elements.
 For the security application we have developed a set of filters (ME) capable of subtracting objects (people and vehicles) in motion within a scene, classify such objects and track them.
-From this information, we are developing algorithms that can detect security events.
-All the data generated from the stream processing is sent to the Orion Context Broker through its connection with Kurento.
-Furthermore, the data from the detected security events is stored into Cosmos Big Data GE.
+All labeled data generated from the stream processing are sent to the Orion Context Broker through its connection with Kurento.
+Furthermore, the data from the detected security events are stored into Quantumleap.

-The contributions of the aforementioned architecture consist of the design and implementation of; new Kurento filters to extract relevant information within the scene, a custom made graphical user interface (GUI) with various functionalities.
-The GUI provides the user with various functionalities; alerts of risky events, retrieval of historical detected events, register new users, customize the displayed visual information, etc.
+The contributions of the aforementioned architecture (Figure 12) consist of the design and implementation of new Kurento filters to extract relevant information within the scene, both custom-made graphical user interfaces (web and mobile) with various functionalities.